Doxuno

 • Solicit, recruit, hire, or attempt to hire any employee, officer, or independent contractor of the Company;

-• Encourage or induce any employee or contractor of the Company to leave the Company's employment or engagement;
+• Encourage any employee or contractor to leave the Company;

-• Interfere with the Company's relationship with any of its employees, contractors, suppliers, or vendors.
+• Interfere with the Company's relationships with employees, contractors, suppliers, or vendors.

 DISABILITY PROVISIONS

-Definition of Disability: For purposes of this Agreement, an Owner shall be deemed "disabled" if such Owner is unable to perform the essential functions of their role within the Company for a continuous period of one hundred eighty (180) consecutive days.
+Definition of Disability: An Owner is "disabled" if unable to perform the essential functions of their role within the Company for a continuous period of one hundred eighty (180) consecutive days.

-Buyout Timing: Upon a determination of disability, the buy-sell obligations of this Agreement shall be activated six (6) months following the determination of disability.
+Buyout Timing: Upon a determination of disability, the buy-sell obligations shall be activated six (6) months following the determination of disability.

-The disabled Owner (or their legal representative) shall cooperate in the transition of management responsibilities and provide access to all Company records, accounts, and information necessary for the continued operation of the business.
-Any medical examination or records requested hereunder shall be handled in compliance with the Americans with Disabilities Act (42 U.S.C. §12101 et seq.) and HIPAA privacy standards (45 C.F.R.
-Parts 160 and 164).
+The disabled Owner (or their representative) shall cooperate in the transition of management and provide access to all Company records necessary for continued operation.
+Medical examinations and records are handled in compliance with the Americans with Disabilities Act (42 U.S.C. §12101 et seq.) and HIPAA privacy standards (45 C.F.R.
+Parts 160, 164).

 DISPUTE RESOLUTION

-Any arbitration award rendered hereunder shall be enforceable under the Federal Arbitration Act, 9 U.S.C. §§1-16.
-The prevailing party in any dispute shall be entitled to recover its reasonable attorneys' fees and costs from the non-prevailing party, to the extent permitted by applicable law.
+Any arbitration award is enforceable under the Federal Arbitration Act, 9 U.S.C. §§1-16.
+The prevailing party is entitled to reasonable attorneys' fees and costs, to the extent permitted by applicable law.

 AMENDMENT

 This Agreement may be amended or modified only by the unanimous written consent of all Owners.
-Any amendment shall be in writing and shall specify the provisions being amended and the effective date of such amendment.
+Any amendment shall be in writing, specify the provisions amended, and state its effective date; material amendments to the purchase obligations also require re-execution of the spousal consents.

 GOVERNING LAW

-This Agreement shall be governed by and construed in accordance with the laws of the State of California, without regard to its conflict of laws principles.
-Any legal action or proceeding arising under this Agreement shall be brought exclusively in the state or federal courts located in the State of California, and the parties hereby consent to personal jurisdiction and venue therein.
-For any matters governed by federal securities law, this Agreement shall be construed consistently with the Securities Act of 1933, 15 U.S.C. §77a et seq., and the Securities Exchange Act of 1934, 15 U.S.C. §78a et seq.
+This Agreement and the internal affairs of the Company shall be governed by and construed in accordance with the laws of the State of California, without regard to conflict-of-laws principles.
+Any legal action arising under this Agreement shall be brought exclusively in the state or federal courts located in the State of California, and the parties consent to personal jurisdiction and venue therein.
+For matters governed by federal securities law, this Agreement shall be construed consistently with the Securities Act of 1933, 15 U.S.C. §77a et seq., and the Securities Exchange Act of 1934.

 ENTIRE AGREEMENT

-This Agreement constitutes the entire agreement among the Owners with respect to the subject matter hereof and supersedes all prior and contemporaneous agreements, understandings, negotiations, and discussions, whether oral or written.
-No amendment or modification of this Agreement shall be valid unless made in writing and signed by the required parties as set forth herein.
+This Agreement constitutes the entire agreement among the parties with respect to its subject matter and supersedes all prior and contemporaneous agreements, understandings, negotiations, and discussions, oral or written.
+No amendment is valid unless made in writing and signed by the required parties as set forth herein.

 SEVERABILITY

-If any provision of this Agreement is held to be invalid, illegal, or unenforceable by a court of competent jurisdiction, such provision shall be modified to the minimum extent necessary to make it enforceable, or if modification is not possible, shall be severed from this Agreement.
-The remaining provisions shall continue in full force and effect.
+If any provision of this Agreement is held invalid, illegal, or unenforceable by a court of competent jurisdiction, such provision shall be modified to the minimum extent necessary to make it enforceable, or severed if modification is not possible.
+The remaining provisions continue in full force and effect.

 OWNER 1